h0lyl337/phab-Stack/README.md

 Frontend	HTML/CSS + Brython	UI and client-side Python logic Backend	Flask (Python)	Routes, APIs, and server logic Database	SQL / SQLite	Persistent data storage

+🧰 Use Cases

+Here’s where the PHaB Stack shines:

+Scenario	Description
+🧑‍💻 Learning Full-Stack Development	Ideal for students or devs who want to understand how frontend, backend, and database connect — all in Python.
+🚀 Prototyping / MVPs	Quickly launch working web apps with authentication and a database — no JS setup required.
+🧠 Teaching Web Concepts	Use PHaB to demonstrate HTTP requests, routing, and state management in a single language.
+🧩 Internal Tools / Dashboards	Build admin panels or small-scale data-driven apps with minimal setup.
+🧬 Experimenting with Brython	Great sandbox for exploring Python-in-the-browser alongside Flask.
+🧡 The PHaB Philosophy

+“Keep it Python, keep it simple, keep it PHaB.”
+Full-stack web development doesn’t need to mean juggling five languages and endless dependencies — just write Python, front to back.